Lady Uses Leftover Flowers to Spread Joy

 Do not cut flowers as gifts during Chinese New Year because they are more commonly associated with funerals.
 (Image: Izzzy71 via Dreamstime)

 It is not uncommon to come across people who spend time doing good deeds.
-For some of these people, making a difference in the lives of others is their main goal while there are others who simply want to make people feel good.
+For some of these people, making a difference in the lives of others is their main goal while others simply want to make people feel good.
 Patricia Gallagher belongs to the second category.
-A resident of Philadelphia, this woman gives donated leftover flowers to others just because she loves the sight of a smile appearing on the face of the recipients.
+A resident of Philadelphia, this woman gives donated leftover flowers to others just because she loves the sight of a smile appearing on the faces of the recipients.
 This has become a routine for her and has made her popular as the “Happy Flower Lady.”

 Leftover flowers bring joy to recipients